Voters reject machine-counting ban in all three counties where it was on the ballot

 “We’ve lost a battle,” McCance said, “but the war still goes on as far as the hand count goes.”

 Fall River County officials voluntarily chose to hand count ballots, making it the only South Dakota county to do so in Tuesday’s primary.
-It results began flowing onto the Secretary of State’s website around 11 p.m.
+The county’s results began flowing onto the Secretary of State’s website around 11 p.m.
 Mountain time.

-The post Voters reject machine-counting ban in all three counties where it was on the ballot appeared first on South Dakota Searchlight.
+This article originally appeared on Sioux Falls Argus Leader: Voters reject machine-counting ban in all three counties where it was on the ballot